thenasko/mathematics-in-the-world/logic/tiling.md

 In each of the two cases, it is easy to see that a $$1 \times 3$$ block placed anywhere on the board would contain one unit square of each color.
 If we choose coloring B, all colors are equally represented and no contradiction arises.
 On the other hand, Coloring A suffices.
 Indeed, no tiling is possible.

 This problem is a great way to illustrate the importance of auxiliary choices we make.
 It is not possible to demonsrate the impossibility of tiling unless we use a correct construction.
-Finding one typically boils down to trying a number of cases and seeing which one does the job.
+As we have seen in this case, finding the right construction is typically a trial and error process.

 ### Tiling with T-pieces